tc09-brcm-social/smCurl/FedOIDCAdminConfigs/temp/README.md

+* the FedOIDC RestAPI is known to be version dependent ** There are differences between different versions
 * oidc.jsp -- a slightly modified version of the openid.jsp
 ** deploy it under the affwebservices/redirectjsp
 * sample.temp APName UserDirectoryName CertificateName BaseURL